ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

       Path where the Ghost server software will be installed.

     - `GHOST_CONTENT`\
-      Path where the contents stored by Ghost will be kept.
+      Path where the Ghost contents are going to be stored.

     - `NODE_ENV`\
       Determines the mode in which the Ghost server is going to run.
 Ghost supports the `production` and `development` modes which, among other details, determine which type of database is used with Ghost.
 In `production` mode, Ghost requires using a MySQL database, whereas in `development` mode also allows using an SQLite one instead.

 ## Ghost server persistent storage claim

-Here you will declare the `PersistentVolumeClaim` that links your Ghost server with the persistent volume (declared in the last part of this Ghost deployment procedure) that will hold its contents:
+Here you are going to declare the `PersistentVolumeClaim` that links your Ghost server with the persistent volume (declared in the last part of this Ghost deployment procedure) that will hold its contents:

 1. Create a `server-ghost.persistentvolumeclaim.yaml` file under `resources`: